It is possible to scan on any of our networked machines free of charge. You may also want to use the Office Lens app.

 Alternatively, Office 365 offers a scanning app called Office Lens.
 This can be installed on your mobile device.
 The app integrates with OneDrive and allows you to save scans directly to your OneDrive for Business account.
 Digital Training can provide further help and advice on using Office Lens.

-If you require assistance with any of our scanning options, please ask at the Service Desk in Fountains.
+If you require assistance with any of our scanning options, please ask at the Information Services desk in Fountains.

 The Konica Minolta devices on campus offer three scanning options:

 This option saves scans directly to your YSJ OneDrive space.

 The first time you use this service, you will receive an email to ask you to give permission for the PaperCut MF service to save documents to your OneDrive folder.
 Click the Login to OneDrive for Business button and click Accept.
 You must activate this service within 24 hours of your first scan for your document to be delivered.